krz8/petulant/README.md

 Now, that might be fine for people who use Unix-derived systems, but I can easily imagine the frustration and irritation of Windows users encountering such software.
-If someone insisted that I have to adapt to using Windows switch syntax in all of my commands, I'd be mightily annoyed.
-Petulant is my response.
+If someone insisted that I had to adapt to Windows switch syntax in all of my commands, I'd be mightily annoyed.
+Petulant is my response to this situation.